-- Working with the LTER Network Communications Office team: We can help you promote your study or tool via Twitter and/or Facebook.
+- Working with the LTER Network Office team: We can help you promote your study or tool via Twitter and/or Facebook.
 Our handles are @uslter for Twitter and for Facebook.
 Consider tagging us in your posts.

 - Other considerations: Consider hosting a Facebook Live event to talk about your research on live video.
 Alert the LTER NCO for help with promotion and (depending on other demands) coordination.

 - Good for: Studies or tools with an interesting story embedded within the larger context of the issue you are studying; series or combinations of studies where the whole is greater than the sum of the individual parts.